jessepav/libgdx-wiki-old/Dependency-management-with-Gradle.md

     //Defines 'extra' (custom) properties for all projects ext {
         appName = "the-name-of-your-game"
-        //Versions of the libgdx dependencies (used further below on those 'compile' lines) gdxVersion = "1.9.3"
+        //Versions of the libGDX dependencies (used further below on those 'compile' lines) gdxVersion = "1.9.3"
         roboVMVersion = '2.1.0'
         box2DLightsVersion = '1.4'